 A 2014 study found that the bioactive compounds in three kiwifruits per day can reduce blood pressure more than an apple a day.
 In the long run, this may also refer to a reduced risk of conditions that can result from high blood pressure, such as heart attack and stroke.

 Kiwifruits also contain omega-3 fatty acids, polyphenols, and carotenoids and therefore it’s excellent for heart health.
 Plus, kiwifruits are rich in potassium and fiber, which are also good for heart health.

 Increased potassium intake, together with reduced consumption of sodium, can help decrease the risk of cardiovascular disease.

 Lowers Blood Clotting

-Study volunteers eating 2 to 3 kiwifruits every day reduced their platelet aggregation response (potential risk for blood clot formation) by 18% as compared to those who ate no kiwi.
+Study volunteers eating 2 to 3 kiwifruits daily reduced their platelet aggregation response (potential risk for blood clot formation) by 18% compared to those who ate no kiwi.
 Also, kiwifruit eaters experienced a drop in triglyceride levels by 15% as compared to non-kiwi-eaters.